 Best Rare Finds: K&L Wine Merchants

-Few wine shops are as well respected as K&L, based in Northern California, with an additional shop in Hollywood.
+Few wine shops are as well respected as K&L, based in Northern California, with retail shops in San Francisco, Redwood City, and Hollywood.
 K&L’s team has scoured the world for the best wines at great prices since 1976.
-Whether you’re looking for top bottles from Napa and Sonoma or buzzed-about wines from lesser-known regions in Belize, China, Lebanon and beyond, you don’t have to look far.
+Whether you’re looking for top bottles from Napa and Sonoma or buzzed-about wines from lesser-known regions in Belize, China, Lebanon, and beyond, you don’t have to look far.
 And if you’re a collector seeking old and rare wines, you’d be hard-pressed to find vintages like this outside of an auction.